Explainable and externally validated machine learning for neurocognitive diagnosis via electrocardiograms: Introduction

-Neurological and psychiatric conditions are among the most challenging diseases, profoundly affecting both individuals and society.
-Neurological disorders such as Alzheimer's disease and Parkinson's disease lead to progressive cognitive and motor decline, severely limiting patients' independence and quality of life \cite{aarsland2021parkinson}.
-Psychiatric conditions like dementia and delirium further complicate mental health, often causing confusion, memory loss, and significant behavioral changes \cite{fong2022inter}.
-Notably, psychiatric disorders and neurological conditions are closely interrelated, as they share common neurobiological pathways, genetic factors, and overlapping cognitive, affective, and behavioral symptoms.
-The distinction between the two is often blurred, complicating diagnosis and treatment, and highlighting the need for integrated, multidisciplinary approaches in neuropsychiatric care \cite{taslim2024neuropsychiatric}.
-These conditions not only disrupt the lives of those affected but also impose a considerable burden on caregivers and healthcare systems \cite{eichel2022neuropsychiatric}.
+Neurocognitive disorders are among the most challenging diseases, profoundly affecting both individuals and society.
+Disorders such as the underlaying pathology of dementia Alzheimer's disease \cite{karantzoulis2011distinguishing} and Parkinson's diseaselead to progressive cognitive and motor decline, severely limiting patients' independence and quality of life \cite{aarsland2021parkinson}.
+Other disorders like symphotmatic dementia and delirium further complicate mental health, often causing confusion, memory loss, and significant behavioral changes \cite{fong2022inter}.
+Notably, these disorders are closely interrelated, as they share common neurobiological pathways, genetic factors, and overlapping cognitive, affective, and behavioral symptoms.
+The distinction between them is often difficult, complicating diagnosis and treatment, and highlighting the need for integrated, multidisciplinary approaches in neurocognitive care \cite{taslim2024neuropsychiatric}.
+These disorders not only disrupt the lives of those affected but also impose a considerable burden on caregivers and healthcare systems \cite{eichel2022neuropsychiatric}.
 Early and fast diagnosis is crucial to effectively manage these diseases, but current diagnostic methods can be complex, costly, and sometimes inaccessible \cite{cummings2021role}.
-Furthermore, it is important to distinguish Alzheimer's disease from other major forms of dementia, as dementia describes a group of symptoms, whereas Alzheimer's disease refers to the underlying pathology \cite{karantzoulis2011distinguishing}.